michael2012z/BitBible/markdown/Etheridge/files/Luke.md

 42. but this hath done nothing that is abominable.
 And he said to Jeshu, Remember me, my Lord, when thou art come into thy kingdom!

-43. Jeshu saith to him, Amen I say to thee, That to-day with me thou shalt be in Paradise.Amin omar-no lok, d'yaumono ami tehve be-paradiso.
+43. Jeshu saith to him, Amen I say to thee, That to-day with me thou shalt be in Paradise.

 44. NOW it was about six hours, and there was darkness over all the earth until nine hours.

 45. And the sun darkened, and rent was the vail of the temple through the midst of it.

-46. And Jeshu cried with a high voice, and said, My Father, in thy hands I place my spirit.Abi, b'idaïk soëm-no ruchi.
-This he said, and completed.
+46. And Jeshu cried with a high voice, and said, My Father, in thy hands I place my spirit.

 47. But when the centurion saw what was done, he glorified Aloha, saying, Assuredly this was a just man.